progaurav052/React-practice/hW.md

 29. Create multiple routes  ==> install package react router dom
-30. use createBroswerRouter and RouterProvider , useRouteError()
+30. use createBroswerRouter and RouterProvider , useRouteError() “<RouterProvider> enables routing in our application by providing the router configuration to React Router.”
 31. use children paths using outlet and compare performance
 32. used live Swiggy API to get MenuINfo component

 33. Class Based component for About Page